Rankovićism: Overview

 For many years Ranković was in Josip Broz Tito's inner circle.
 Ranković was removed from office due to pressure from his opponents, who accused him of promoting Serb hegemonism in Yugoslavia.
 The ousting of Ranković resulted in the rise to power of proponents of decentralization, and a massive overhaul of the constitution of Yugoslavia in 1974 that decentralized much power to the republics and gave Kosovo and Vojvodina almost the same level of power as the republics.

 The popularity of Ranković's policies in Serbia was apparent at his funeral in 1983 when large numbers of people attended the funeral.
 Many considered Ranković a Serbian "national" leader.
 By the early 1980s, many anti-Titoists invoked Ranković as their cause célèbre.
-They alleged that the ouster of Rankovic was a symbol of Titoism's subjugation of Serbia.
+They alleged that the ouster of Ranković was a symbol of Titoism's subjugation of Serbia.
 Ranković's policies have been perceived as the basis of the policies of Slobodan Milošević from the 1980s.